samruddhi1997p/Network-Configuration-Using-CPT/README.md

 • Implement a multi-layer switch in the Beijing location, this multilayer switch should carry inter-VLAN routing.
 • Configure EtherChannel with LACP as the protocol on NY.
-Guide for Report
-You may want to mention following topics on your report, it’s only an example, you can also mention something else that you think it’s important.

 1. PROJECT DESIGN
 • High Level Diagram
 • Cost of Network Equipment.

 2. NETWORK OPTIMIZATION
 • Cost Optimization of Network
 • Detailed Network Architecture
 • Individual Office Network (Headquarter)
 • Assignment of IP address

 3. Takeaway Questions
 • Routing Protocol OSPF: Explain the following
 • Which one is better Routing protocol RIPv2 or OSPF?
 Why?
 Explain